-The model used a fixed monthly evaporation rate (mm/month) lookup table for the MMWD reservoirs.
+The model used a fixed monthly evaporation rate (mm/month) lookup table for Marin Water reservoirs.
 The evaporation rates were obtained from the same logic implemented in the WaterSim model simulation (RMC 2017).
 Each reservoir has its own monthly average evaporation rate (mm/month), the final daily evaporation is obtained by the product of the monthly evaporation rate and the current storage area of the reservoirs.
-Annual total evaporation from reservoirs in the MMWD area can vary from less than 1,500 AFY to a little over 4,000 AFY due to reservoir water surface area variations.
+Annual total evaporation from Marin Water reservoirs can vary from less than 1,500 AFY to a little over 4,000 AFY due to reservoir water surface area variations.

 Another main model input is the system demand.
-The system demand will drive the use of multiple water supplies in the system, indicating the usage of different sources and potential shortages under different hydrological and demand scenarios.
-System demands are the actual system deliveries for past years and mainly demands estimated by the multiple agencies Urban Water Management Plans (UWMP).
+The system demand includes demands for customer uses and release requirements for instream flows.
+The system demands will drive the use of multiple water supplies in the system, indicating the usage of different sources and potential shortages under different hydrological and demand scenarios.
+System demands are the actual system deliveries for recent historical period and future demands estimated by multiple agencies in their Urban Water Management Plans (UWMP).
 Demands can be adjusted in the model depending on the scenario that the user wants to run.